The Human Saint is Bored, so I was Summoned to Another World Vol. 4

 “What are you saying?”
 Maddie laughed, “Aren’t you Amaranth’s Golden Sword of Heaven?”

 Wow…these ladies with me talking with all their titles in the past were making my head spin.
-Honestly, I have little idea what could those titles mean; what I’m confident with was that they’re not just your common damsels-in-distress.
+Honestly, I have little idea what could those titles mean; what I was confident with was that they’re not just your common damsels-in-distress.
 These girls could actually kick asses should they choose to do it.

 So, uh…can’t we just move ahead and fight if we’re going to do it?
 The enemies are upon us, see?